Where does the Oil Spill Liability Trust Fund receive its balance? Who pays into it?

 How long has the trust fund been around?

-Congress created the Fund in 1986, but did not pass legislation to authorize the use of the money or the collection of revenue to maintain it until August 1990, when President George H. W. Bush signed OPA into law and authorized use of the OSLTF.
+Congress created the Fund in 1986, but did not authorize use of the money or revenue collection until August 1990, when OPA was signed into law and use of the OSLTF was authorized.

 Is there a limit to how much the OSLTF will pay into a response?